 Websites (in alphabetical order)

 Cheeky Scientist – Training and support for STEM researchers on making the transition into an industry career (membership required).
 There are free resources on the site which are of interest to all researchers.

 From PhD To Life – Jen Polk’s wonderful site captures her experience and career progress after completing her PhD.
 Browse the inspiring interviews with people who’ve made the transition into a fulfilling career outside academia (including one from yours truly!).

 Glassdoor – There are many different job sites out there, but what I like about glassdoor is the way you can read comments posted by employees working INSIDE organisations – this helps you to decide whether that’s a place you’d want to work.

 PhDs At Work – Michelle Erickson takes the PhD interview format to a whole new level with her ‘week-in-the-life’ approach.
 PhDs working in corporate and non-profit sectors give accounts of what they do in their day jobs, showing how skills learned in the PhD are put to use outside of academia.
-Professional photography and cool site navigation make this site a real pleasure to use.
 My favourite part is the way that each contributor’s dissertation title is listed too!

 Sell Out Your Soul – Billed as ‘A Career Guide for Lost Humanities Majors’, this witty and irreverent blog from James Mulvey has tons of useful and inspiring material for anyone with a humanities degree who is looking for work.